List of Shaman King characters: Team Moon

 Also known as "Turbine" (ターバイン, Tābain), Mohamed Tabarsi is a youthful man who dresses concealing thawb robes who frequently leads his peers in battle and acts kindly towards his comrades.
-He had been a mercenary since his childhood and fought on the front lines protecting the weak while his country was invaded during the Gulf War; which he was surrounded by enemies and was about to die but when Hao arrived and recruited him.
+He had been a mercenary since his childhood and fought on the front lines protecting the weak while his country was invaded during the Gulf War; which he was surrounded by enemies and was about to die until Hao arrived and recruited him where he became one of the 12 Apostles.
 His guardian ghost is Djinn (ジン, Jin), contained in a golden heirloom lamp charm passed down for generations in his family, who will follow and protect Turbine no matter what.
 Djinn often combines with a glass shamanic medium on the back of his hand to fire a beam and can successfully grant any wish Turbine asks of him, though he can only grant one wish a day.
 During Peyote's betrayal, Turbine admits to developing doubts about Hao as well and cautions Peyote against acting rashly.
 Turbine was killed when he was shot in the forehead by Midori Tamurazaki (Mansumi Oyamada's main henchmen) while fighting Peyote.
 Because of his body too badly damaged, he could not be resurrected.